 - Directory title: Enter your Action's name for the directory.
 This name is presented to users in the Assistant Directory.

 - Google Assistant voice: Pick which voice you would like your Action to use.
 You can hear audio samples of each voice on the Languages and Locales page.

-- Details: Add your app's introduction, short description and full description, clearly explaining what the app is used for and what it does.
+- Details: Add your app's introduction, short description, and a full description that clearly explains what the app is used for and what it does.
 Add sample invocations and select a category for the app.
-For personality quiz apps, choose Games and Fun.

 - Images: Add two images, one for the banner and one for the logo.

 - Contact details: Add an email contact.
 Our review team uses this email address to give feedback on your app.
 Users can also see this email address to contact you.